 - Blood clots in your legs or lungs (venous thromboembolism)

 - Stroke or heart attack

 - Narrowing of the veins that carry blood between your lungs and heart (pulmonary vein stenosis)

 - Damage to your kidneys from dye used during the procedure

 - Death in rare cases

 Discuss the risks and benefits of cardiac ablation with your doctor to understand if this procedure is right for you.

 How you prepare

 You'll need to stop eating and drinking the night before your procedure.
-If you take any medications, ask your doctor if you should continue taking them before your procedure.
+Your doctor or nurse will tell you how or if you should continue any medications before a cardiac ablation.

 What you can expect